Book Talk: Novelist, comedian Koch decries loss of risk-taking

 Now, they complain the world only talks about Holland’s right-wing extremists.
 And of course this really bothers them, because it makes them wonder if this tolerance was the only sellable thing the Dutch had.

 It’s like we’ve had to grow up as that image of the tolerant Netherlands faded.
-We have finally realised that we might be just as afraid of foreigners as everybody else.
+We have finally realized that we might be just as afraid of foreigners as everybody else.

 Q: The world sees the Netherlands as this haven of tolerance and liberalism - has it become more conservative?